 In spring 2018, the Innovation Institute at MassTech launched a public procurement on behalf of the Seaport Economic Council which sought out “collaborators from diverse sectors to work together to build proposals which incorporate the deployment of new and novel Internet of Things (IoT)-based technology or business solutions to address important opportunities within the marine economy across the Commonwealth's 78 coastal communities.”

-After extensive review of the proposals received, in October 2018 the Baker-Polito Administration announced the winners of the inaugural SEC Grand Challenge, awarding over $450,000 in grants to three Massachusetts organizations.
+After extensive review of the proposals received, the winners of the inaugural SEC Grand Challenge were announced in October 2018, awarding over $450,000 in grants to three Massachusetts organizations.

 The projects, based in Buzzards Bay, New Bedford, Gloucester and Scituate, useed IoT innovations to enable high-tech data analysis in commercial fisheries, deployed distributed sensors to help track lobster populations, and created an online data portal that allowed researchers to track tidal flows and other data points in Massachusetts waters.
 Learn more about each of the programs below.